wutsi/wutsi-docs/tutorials/store/HowToAddProductsIntoStore.md

    3. A short summary description
    4. The price
    5. The quantity in stock
-7. Tap on the `Submit` button.
+7. Tap on the `Submit` button to store the new product
-8. The new product is created.
-9. Tap on `Add Picture` to upload the product pictures.
+8. Tap on `Add Picture` to upload the product pictures.
 You can either:
    1. Select `Camera` to take a picture of your product
    2. or select `Image Gallery` to select a picture from your phone images.
-10. Note that the product is not available yet online for your customers.
+9. Note that the product is not available yet online for your customers.
 To make it visible to yous customers, scroll down from your product page and tap on `Published Online`